-I would recommend using the "Standard" profile when prompted, since it comes with a default theme and content types.
+If you don't want to use Bookish, I would recommend using the "Standard" profile when prompted, since it comes with a default theme and content types.
 If you installed Standard, you will probably want to uninstall the modules that don't make sense for a static site.
 To do this, run:

 drush pmu search history contact -y

 If you run “git status” at this point, you should see that the “config” folder is full of exported configuration.
 You’ll want to commit those changes now so you have a base to work off of in your history.
 Run:

 git add . git commit -am 'Installed the Standard profile.'

 Next you’ll need to start up a local webserver.
 In a new tab, run: